stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 * \+ increases the readability of class a structure
 * \+ a defined injection point and way per dependency
-* \+ interface injection could lead to a project based rule to distinguish between mandatory and optiona dependencies
+* \+ interface injection could lead to a project based rule to distinguish between mandatory and optional dependencies
 * \+ easy way for implementing "DI" [3] in old code (by hard coding some "instanceof MyClassAwareInterface" checks [9])
 * \- could lead to a lot of consumed interfaces
 * \- consumer has to be very honest to inject all dependencies